Dry Suit FAQ

 What's better - a front entry zipper across the chest or a rear entry zipper across the back?

 It’s mostly personal preference.
 Front zips are easy to close solo, but the rear zip is more out of your way while paddling, and tends to let less water in through the tunnel of the skirt.

 Once again, it's mostly personal preference.
-Latex booties are more durable against abrasion, are lower profile, and easy to replace.
-Fabric booties are easy to slip in and out of and are not as clammy.
+Latex booties are less durable against abrasion, are lower profile, and easy to replace.
+Fabric booties are more durable but are expensive to replace and can be difficult to fit into shoes.
 In either case, we can switch these out on your IR suit for a small fee.
 So if your dry suit came with fabric but you want latex – no problem.
 Give us a shout, and we'll get that started for you.

 What's your warranty policy?

 We offer a lifetime guarantee on materials and construction of all IR garments.
 Latex gaskets are covered 100% for one year after purchase.
 We also offer free repairs for one year from the date of purchase.
 Expect that latex gaskets and fabric feet will last about two full seasons.
 Your mileage may vary.
 We can also repair almost all normal wear and tear at a very nominal cost.
 We know that defining "normal wear and tear" can be a little subjective, and if you want to know more, we will encourage you to research IR's customer service reputation – it's second to none.

 I just bought a dry suit, and I'm getting wet.
 What gives?